paxorus/monopoly/README.md

 bring in Parse
 adjust number of players

+#### Linking
+Objective: The game lacks accessibility.

+* Show sprites on the card.
+* Hovering over the location on the card should highlight the board location.
+* Hovering a sprite on the board should.

+show player
+marker-->player name
+card/space-->owner

 #### Rent
 * property ownership (can't buy something twice)
 * utility/railroads different
 * monopoly doubles rent
 * houses/hotels change value

-Objective: The game lacks accessibility. show player marker-->player name card/space-->owner space-->location or at least color
+#### Code
+* updateBalance() and updateLocation() should move into a Player class.

+#### Other
+* Instead of a "Hide Card" button, just have an X or Close button on the card itself.
+* The Go indiv prevents hovering over the second row of sprites on Go.
+* Interactive elements should have a pointer cursor.
+* Chance and comm chest images.

 ## Rules
 Get into jail: